LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/entities.md

     * **Entity name**: Enter the name of the entity using alphanumeric characters (no special characters).
 Consider using all capital letters and underscores (instead of spaces) as a convention; this makes the entities readily visible when they are used in intents and knowledge bases.
     * **Entity values**: Enter each entity value, pressing Enter after each one.
 5. Click **Save** in the lower-right corner.
+6. If the domain is using LivePerson NLU v2 or a 3rd-party NLU engine, train the domain so that the addition is reflected in a new model version.

 ### Using entities